 Currently, there are about 300 red wolves, including 180 in captivity and the rest in the wild--quite a comeback from the 14 animals making up the original captive breeding population.
-Today, there are 40 facilities nationwide where red wolves are bred in captivity.
+Today, there are over 40 facilities nationwide where red wolves are bred in captivity.

 Other Red Wolf Sites